omarkmu/pz-omichat/README.md

 ## Features

 This mod aims to be as extensible and configurable as possible.
-With the exception of chat color customization, all of the features listed below can be configured or completely disabled via [sandbox options](docs/sandbox-options.md).
+The vast majority of the features listed below can be configured or completely disabled via [sandbox options](docs/sandbox-options.md).

 - Customizable [formats](docs/format-strings.md) for names, timestamps, and all chat types
 - Chat color customization